fsfe/reuse-docs/spec.md

       Specification, Clause
       4.4](https://spdx.github.io/spdx-spec/v2.3/conformance/#44-standard-data-format-requirements)
       (example: `sbom.spdx.json`).
-    - `COPYING` and `LICENSE`.
+    - `COPYING` and `LICENSE`, with or without file extensions.
 These files typically contain license texts.
 They are ignored by the REUSE specification for compatibility reasons.

 - Commentable File --- a plain text file that can contain comments.